Are you considering CAIA certification?

-CAIA Level 2’s pass rate for March 2020 is the highest ever at 81% (!), possibly attributed to a sizeable portion of CAIA Level 2 candidates being CFA charterholders who are utilizing the Stackable Pilot program to waive CAIA Level 1.
+CAIA Level 2’s pass rate for March 2020 is the highest ever at 81% (!), possibly attributed to a sizeable portion of CAIA Level 2 candidates being CFA charterholders who are utilizing the first trials of Stackable Pilot program to waive CAIA Level 1.

 How hard is CAIA exam, really?